MnogoByte/celery-graceful-stop/README.md

 You can use this module for gracefull reload of celery worker.
 Look at [celery@.service](systemd/celery@.service) sample.
-This solution works only if you starts only one worker by registered service, becouse systemd require only one master `pid` for restart. (e.g. you can register multiple services within this service file by `systemctl enable celery@<service_name>`.
+This solution works only if you starts only one worker by registered service, because systemd require only one master `pid` for restart. (e.g. you can register multiple services within this service file by `systemctl enable celery@<service_name>`.
 Also, you must have `/etc/conf.d/celery_<service_name>` configuration file).

 # Limitations